jxmot/markdown-hitcounter/README.md

 You will need:

-* A HTTP server, not HTTPS.
-It has not been tested with HTTPS. **If you get it to work with HTTPS please let me know and I will update this file.**
+* A web server, HTTP or HTTPS should be ok.
 * The server needs PHP >5.6.
 * You will need access to your server to copy files and create a folder.